Directed by Amanda Kernell | Sweden, Denmark, Norway | In Swedish, South Sámi with English subtitles | 110 mins | 15+

 "Sámi Blood features a winning combination of strong central performances … and an intimate, empathetic approach to a period of history which is not widely known outside of Northern Europe." – SCREENDAILY

-Tickets are available from the Travelling Film Festival website until Friday 25 August at 6pm.
-After this time, all tickets must be purchased from the Huskisson Pictures Box Office in person.
+Tickets are available from the Travelling Film Festival website until Thursday 5 October at 5pm.
+After this time, all tickets must be purchased via the cinema's website, or in person at the venue.